18F/gcp-appengine-template/README.md

 1. Go to `Console -> IAM & admin` in GCP, click on `View by: Roles`, and then add `Project -> Owner` to the terraform service account.
 1. You should be sure to set up master and staging branches as protected branches that require approval for PRs to land in this repo.
+You should also enable as many code analysis integrations as are appropriate within the repo to enforce code quality and find vulnerabilities.
 1. Enable circleci on this repo, then add some environment variables to it:
    * `GCLOUD_SERVICE_KEY`:  Set this to the contents of `$HOME/gcloud-service-key.json`
    * `GOOGLE_PROJECT_ID`: Set this to your google project ID